ParmidaAzhir/task-api/README.md

 # Task API

-A REST API built with **FastAPI** and **SQLite** for managing tasks.
+A REST API built with **FastAPI**, **PostgreSQL**, and **Docker** for managing tasks.

-This project demonstrates the fundamental CRUD (Create, Read, Update, Delete) operations while introducing persistent data storage using SQLite.
-The API also provides automatically generated interactive documentation using Swagger UI.
+This project demonstrates the fundamental CRUD (Create, Read, Update, Delete) operations using PostgreSQL for persistent storage.
+The entire application runs with Docker Compose and provides automatically generated interactive documentation using Swagger UI.
 ---

 # Features